pop-os/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

-   Such unit would be typically wanted (or required) by one of the [`bootup`](https://www.freedesktop.org/software/systemd/man/bootup.html) targets, for example `multi-user.target`.
+   Such unit would be typically wanted (or required) by one of the [`bootup`](https://www.freedesktop.org/software/systemd/man/bootup.html) targets, for example, `multi-user.target`.
 To avoid potential loops due to conflicting [default dependencies](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Default%20Dependencies) ordering, it is recommended to also add an explicit dependency (e.g.
    `After=multi-user.target`) to the unit.
 This overrides the implicit ordering